xueerchen1990/xueerchen1990.github.io/_posts/2023-07-24-A-Step-by-Step-Guide-to-install-scGPT.markdown

 ### Step 6: Install nvcc 11.7

-Upon reattempting the installation of scGPT, another error might appear: `build flash_attn failed`.
-This error is caused by the absence of nvcc, so we need to install it.
-Given that PyTorch is compiled with CUDA 11.7, we need a compatible version of nvcc.
-Use the following command to install nvcc 11.7:
+If the installation of scGPT fails due to the absence of nvcc, install nvcc 11.7:

 ```bash
 mamba install -y -c "nvidia/label/cuda-11.7.0" cuda-toolkit